Skip to content

 export async function agentWorkflow(input) {

-const state = await loadState(input.runId);
+const state = await loadState(input.sessionId);

 const result = await executeStep(state); // Activity does the work